SmithWillSuffice/ohanga-pai/content/blog/17_machinescandothework.md

 atmosphere and polluting them with junk.
 Energy-efficient housing for instance --- not things we buy today and throw away tomorrow.

-There is a whole literature on how unbridled capitalisms and the marketing and advertising/PR industry has encouraged planned obsolescence --- the deliberate creation of unnecessary waste products by design.
+There is a whole literature on how unbridled capitalism and the marketing and advertising/PR industry has encouraged planned obsolescence --- the deliberate creation of unnecessary waste products by design.
 To keep consumers purchasing the same stuff they had yesterday which is now designed to be broken, or designed to be shinier